 - a.
 Healthcare Personnel Vaccination Update data on influenza vaccine coverage are collected as of Dec.
-31st and March 31st through the National Immunization Reporting System (NIRS) and will be shared as part of the flu update calls as available. - b.
-Government Performance and Results Act (GPRA) Influenza Measures The GPRA Influenza measures collect data on influenza vaccine coverage among children ages 6 months 17 years and adults ages 18 years and older.
-The fiscal year (FY) 2019 GPRA Influenza vaccine coverage goals under the new Integrated Data Collection System Data Mart (IDCS-DM) is 20.6% for children ages 6 months-17 years and 18.8% for adults ages 18 years and older.
-Influenza vaccine coverage data collected in FY 2019 will be used to determine the FY 2020 GPRA IDCS-DM coverage goals. - c.
+31st and March 31st through the National Immunization Reporting System (NIRS) and will be shared as data become available (Fig. 2). - b.
+Government Performance and Results Act (GPRA) Influenza Measure The GPRA Influenza measure collects data on influenza vaccine coverage among children ages 6 months 17 years, adults ages 18 years and older, and overall coverage for patients ages 6 months and older.
+The most recent GPRA Influenza vaccine coverage goal

+- under the new Integrated Data Collection System Data Mart is 20.6% for children ages 6 months-17 years, and 18.8% for adults ages 18 years and older.
+Influenza vaccine coverage data collected in FY 2021 will be used to determine future GPRA IDCS-DM influenza vaccine coverage goals. - c.
 Weekly IHS Influenza Awareness System (IIAS) report The IHS Immunization Program will publish a weekly IIAS report available for IHS Area contacts from September to April.
-This report contains data from the IIAS on Influenza-like illness activity and influenza vaccine coverage across reporting RPMS sites.
+This report contains data from the IIAS on Influenza-like illness activity and influenza vaccine coverage.
+Because of SARS-CoV-2 co-circulation and the symptom similarities, a COVID-like illness (CLI) report has also been created and will be made available in parallel with IIAS ILI reporting.